Why Should You Use a Humidifier?

-If you’re hesitant about investing in one of these appliances, consider these following reasons why it may be beneficial to have a humidifier in your household.
+If you’re hesitant about investing in one of these appliances, consider these following benefits of a humidifier in your household.

 Improve your allergies

-If you’re used to rolling out of bed each morning with a dry mouth, stuffy nose and a sore throat, then it may be time to try out a humidifier.
-When the air is dry and stale in your home, it can cause some serious damage to your throat and nasal passageways, as well as trigger congestion in your sinuses and cause bloody noses.
+If you’re used to rolling out of bed each morning with a dry mouth, stuffy nose, and a sore throat, then it may be time to try out a humidifier.
+Winter air in your home is notoriously dry and stale because that’s the time of year when whole-house heating systems are used most.
+This dry air can cause some serious damage to your throat and nasal passageways, as well as trigger congestion in your sinuses and cause bloody noses.
+One of the most important benefits of a humidifier is maintaining the right humidity levels in the home.

 “The nose is supposed to provide humidity and warmth and clean the air that passes through it,” Michigan-based doctor Mark Zacharek told Everyday Health.
 “Forced heating systems in homes and workplaces often over-dry the nasal passages, aggravating allergies and sinusitis.”

-These symptoms don’t just occur in the wintertime, but can also reveal themselves during the summer when the air conditioner is blasting.
-By using a humidifier that keeps your home’s humidity levels between 30 and 45 percent, you’ll be able to counteract the dryness of your nose and throat and improve the health of your sinuses.
+These symptoms don’t just occur in the wintertime but can also reveal themselves during the summer when the air conditioner is blasting.
+By using a humidifier that keeps your home’s humidity levels between 30 and 50 percent, you’ll be able to counteract the dryness of your nose and throat and improve the health of your sinuses.

 Treat your asthma